adrianglz64/snappyrom/snappyrom-readme.txt

 ST27C4001-10F1  512KB x 8 EPROM 100nS   OK

-FlashROM chips are recommended because you don't need a UV lamp to erase them, but they are usually slighly more expensive than their EPROM counterparts.
+FlashROM chips are recommended because you don't need a UV lamp to erase them, but they are usually slightly more expensive than their EPROM counterparts.
 If you do get a FlashROM chip, make sure it is supported by your EPROM programmer.

 When using chips larger than 128K you can either write as many copies of the ROM